Skiffington History, Family Crest & Coats of Arms

 Contemporary Notables of the name Skiffington (post 1700) +

-- Thomas J. Skiffington, American Democrat politician, Alternate Delegate to Democratic National Convention from Massachusetts, 1912
+- Thomas J. Skiffington, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Massachusetts, 1912

 - John J. Skiffington Jr., American politician, Speaker of the Rhode Island State House of Representatives, 1976-77